DMUN-e-V/munkey/README.md

 Before commiting, make sure to lint your changes with `black .` or [IDE integration](https://github.com/psf/black#editor-integration) and to test the code with `python manage.py test`

+When encoutering errors while running `python manage.py migrate`, you might need to delete the database (for sqlite simply delete the db.sqlite3 file).
+You might also need to install mysql, e.g. on macOS with `brew install mysql`